Disney+ Could Be Taking Even More Theatrical Releases From Their Calendar

 We Might Get More “Planned” Theatrical Releases On Disney+

 I managed to go to the movie theater to see five movies since the beginning of the coronavirus pandemic during the brief window where they were open (until they closed again last week.)
 Each show was a complete ghost-town where I got to chat with the theater workers and ask them the same questions they have probably heard every single shift (“So, you guys been busy lately?”
 “Do you prefer it like this?”
 “Have you been eating all of the leftover popcorn?”)
 Tickets clearly aren’t selling, and theaters are mostly closed down across the continent.
 It makes no sense to release a movie right now unless a studio just wants to get rid of it.

 Meanwhile, Disney has learned that people are more than willing to spend a few extra dollars to stream content that would have been sent straight to theaters.
-They found enough success with releasing Mulan earlier this year, even after charging extra for it.
+Disney found enough success (money) with releasing Mulan earlier this year, even after charging extra for it.
 Soul, an upcoming Pixar film, is also slated to arrive on the platform later this year for no additional costs.
 All of the conversations that have followed these announcements have surrounded whether or not we would ever see Black Widow on the small screen, but we still haven’t been given too much reason to hope.

 Image via Disney+.

 The latest buzz floating around has suggested that a new crop of movies will be released straight to streaming.
 Cruella, the long-awaited villainess origin story of Cruella de Vil (starring Emma Stone) is expected to join the Tom-Hanks starring Pinocchio and David Lowery’s Peter Pan and Wendy.
 We could see all three of these available for streaming by the end of 2021.